ANUBHAVsingh23/Auto-typer-Extension-code-/README.md

 ## Requirements

 Before running the script, ensure you have the necessary packages installed.
-You can install them using pip:
+You can install them using pip:-

 ```bash
 pip install pyautogui keyboard pyperclip